testzer0/GradTTS-unoffical/README.md

 and so  $X_t $ is effectively sampled from a guassian of the form  $\mathcal N(\mu_t, \lambda_tI) $, or as  $\mu_t+\sqrt{\lambda_t}\xi_t $ with  $\xi_t $ from  $\mathcal N(0,I) $.
 Then the gradient of the log-probability can be calculated as  $-\frac{\xi_t}{\sqrt{\lambda_t}} $.

-The final loss term is (unfortunately, the GitHub markdown renderer is awful, so if I type out the equation, it interprets underscores following closing braces as italicization; I tried adding invisible characters after `mathbb` and `mathcal` to remedy, but the only way to do is `phantom{}` or `vphantom{}` in LaTeX, which themselves take input through curly braces; so here's an image instead)
+The final loss term is (unfortunately, the GitHub markdown renderer is awful, so if I type out the equation, it interprets underscores following closing braces as italicization; I tried adding invisible characters after `mathbb` and `mathcal` to remedy it, but the only way to do is `phantom{}` or `vphantom{}` in LaTeX, which themselves take input through curly braces; so here's an image instead)
 <figure>
 <div align="center">
 <img src="assets/ldiffusion.png" alt="Image Not Found" width="400" style="background-color:white;"/>